ratatui/ratatui-website/src/README.md

 Ratatui is very flexible and customizable.
 It does not dictate how you need to structure your application, as it is a library not a framework.
-This book covers some different options covering the range from simple single file applications throught more complex applications using approaches based on components, Flux and The Elm Architecture.
+This book covers some different options covering the range from simple single file applications through more complex applications using approaches based on components, Flux and The Elm Architecture.

 ## Who is ratatui for?